Som7501/URL-Shortener-webpage-/README.md

 QR Code Generation: Generate a QR code for every shortened link.

 Expiration Dates: Set links to expire after a certain period.

+⭐ If you like this project, don’t forget to give it a star on GitHub!
+Happy Learning! 🎉